Arts and culture for health and wellbeing

 Arts, health & wellbeing in Finland - find out more!

 Taikusydän – Arts & Health Coordination Centre in Finland

 Taikusydän is a multisectoral coordination centre and national network for activities and research among the field of arts, culture and wellbeing in Finland.
 The objective of Taikusydän is to make arts and culture a permanent part of wellbeing services in Finland.
 Find out more about Taikusydän.

 From grass-roots activities to national policies – the state of arts and health in Finland (Open access article in Arts & Health, 2020)

 The recognition of the connection between arts, health and well-being has been growing during the recent two decades in Finland.
 The arts and health field has evolved from grass-roots activities to more systematic approaches of integrating arts and culture as part of social welfare and healthcare services and health promotion.

-The ArtsEqual research initiative, coordinated by the University of the Arts Helsinki, examines the arts as public service, with equality as the starting point, and explores how the arts can meet the social challenges of the 2020s.
-The intitiative is financed by the Academy of Finland’s Strategic Research Council.
+The ArtsEqual research initiative, coordinated by the University of the Arts Helsinki, examined the arts as public service, with equality as the starting point, and explores how the arts can meet the social challenges of the 2020s.
+The intitiative was financed by the Academy of Finland’s Strategic Research Council.
 Find out more about ArtsEqual.